-Why it’s time to listen to survivors of trafficking
+Why it’s time to listen to survivors of human trafficking

 There has never been a more important time for survivors’ voices to lead the conversation

-The #TimeToListen campaign is calling for meaningful engagement with survivors so that the government learns from their lived experience when developing the national and international response to modern slavery.
+This Anti-Slavery Day 2022, we're calling for meaningful engagement with survivors so that the government learns from their lived experience when developing the national and international response to human trafficking and modern slavery.

-Along with our partners in the sector, the British Red Cross’s work with survivors seeks to ensure that their voices are heard and acted on.
+Along with our partners in the sector, the British Red Cross’s work with survivors of human trafficking seeks to ensure that their voices are heard and acted on.

 We need their insights and expertise to inform how responses to trafficking are shaped.